By Elsner SEO Editorial Team | Published May 22, 2026 | Updated June 12, 2026 | 5 min read

 Google has been preparing the search ecosystem for AI-first ranking logic for at least eighteen months.
 Helpful Content signals folded into core ranking systems.
 Site reputation abuse policies tightened.
 Scaled content abuse got targeted.
 The May 2026 Core Update fits that trajectory cleanly.

-Early observations from SEO professionals on X and LinkedIn suggest a consistent shape.
-Thin informational content is losing visibility fast.
-Sites with strong topical authority and named expert voices are holding or gaining.
-AI-generated content without meaningful human editing is taking heavier hits than during previous updates.
-Some commerce sites are seeing reshuffles tied to product page depth and brand signals.
+Post-rollout analysis from SEO professionals on X and LinkedIn confirms a consistent pattern.
+Thin informational content lost visibility at scale.
+Sites with strong topical authority and named expert voices held or gained ground.
+AI-generated content without meaningful human editing took heavier hits than during previous updates.
+Commerce sites saw reshuffles tied to product page depth and brand signals.

 |